seatable/seatable-scripts/manual/plugins/rows.md

 Arguments

 * table: table object
-* rowId: Delete the id value of the row
+* rowId: the id of the row

 Example